izabelagorz/PORTFOLIO/README.md

 # About me
 ## *Hi, my name is Iza.*
 Recently I have started to interest of software testing.🕵️‍ I am a master of Social Media in Management.
-Graduated from Jagiellonian University. 📖 My previous work as a graphic designer 🎨 lear me how important is every detail in project.
+Graduated from Jagiellonian University. 📖 <br>
+My previous work as a graphic designer 🎨 lear me how important is every detail in project.